Can AI create art? Redefining creativity

 Humans as conductors of AI art

-This is precisely where AI is expanding the definition of creativity and turning the art market on its head.
+This is precisely where AI becomes apparent, expanding the definition of creativity and turning the art market on its head.
 It's no longer just the creative process itself, but also the idea of uniting technology and humanity.
 This interplay challenges our imagination in entirely new ways.

 What makes art “human”?